chromaxyz/reflex/docs/CHECKLIST.md

 - Which module type am I going to use?
 - Which module version am I going to use?
 - Should the module be able to be upgraded?
-- Should the module be able to be removed?
 - Is my storage compatible?

 It is best practice to use `1` as your first module version for a new module.